Trinidad James

-Nicholaus Joseph Williams (born September 24, 1987), better known by his stage name Trinidad James (often stylized as Trinidad Jame$), is a Trinidadian-American rapper.
-In 2012, he signed a recording contract with Def Jam Recordings.
-The label dropped him in 2014 when he failed to release an album, although he continues to release music as an independent artist and is signed to Artist Publishing Group for songwriting.
+Nicholaus Joseph Williams (born September 24, 1987), better known by his stage name Trinidad James (often stylized as Trinidad Jame$), is a Trinidadian-American rapper, songwriter and music video director.
+In December 2012, he signed with Def Jam Recordings to commercially release his debut single, "All Gold Everything" that same month.
+The song peaked within the top 40 of the Billboard Hot 100, received platinum certification by the Recording Industry Association of America (RIAA), and spawned a remix featuring fellow Georgia-based rappers T.I., Jeezy and 2 Chainz.
+He was dropped from the label in 2014 after failing to promptly release a debut album.

+In the late 2010s, he shifted from recording to songwriting.
+He has been credited as a ghostwriter for releases by recording artists including City Girls, Kehlani, Flo Milli, Queen Naija, and Lakeyah; namely, he has co-wrote Mark Ronson's "Uptown Funk", Fifty Fifty's "Barbie Dreams", and Bhad Bhabie's "Hi Bich".
+He signed with Artist Publishing Group in 2018.
+Furthermore, he has directed music videos for the songs "Made for Me" by Muni Long and "Gas You Up" by Kaliii.

 Early life

 Nicholaus Williams was born in Port of Spain, Trinidad and Tobago.
 His family moved to Canada and Florida before settling in the Bronx, New York City.
 As a child, he went to Catholic school.
 He has stated he cannot remember any parts of his life before the age of seven because of a head injury.
 In the eighth grade, he moved to Atlanta, where he began playing basketball.
 He began rapping in November 2011.
 He has listed Jay-Z, Cam'ron, T.I., and Young Jeezy as his influences.